ozgranit/Deep-Q-Learning-on-Atari/README.txt

 	last video recorded of the DQN playing

-all relevant plots and information is detailed in the RL-project-Report.pdf file.
+all relevant plots and information is detailed in the RL-project.pdf Report file.